Your COVID-19 Vaccine Side Effect Questions, Answered By Doctors

-With an average of 3.38 million COVID-19 vaccine doses being administered per day, the shots have become a prime topic of conversation.
+With an average of 100,000 COVID-19 vaccine doses being administered per day in Canada, the shots have become a prime topic of conversation.
 Which COVID-19 vaccine did you get?
 Did you hear the news about the Johnson & Johnson one-shot?
 And, increasingly: Did you feel any side effects?

 Advertisement